ppolydoras/raw-salesforce-api/README.md

 - **Modify SQL Queries**: Adjust the provided SQL queries to include additional fields or entities specific to your Salesforce instance.
 - **Add New Endpoints**: Create new SQL files to define additional API endpoints as needed.
-- **Utilize Snapi**: Explore using Snapi, RAW Labs' custom language, for more complex data integration and manipulation tasks.
-Refer to the [Snapi documentation](https://docs.raw-labs.com/docs/snapi/introduction) for more information.

 ## Contributing